ajejoseph22/upgraded-octo-journey/README.md

 * Some of the UI features e.g. the user profile area at the extreme right of the NavBar
 * Mechanism to handle some edge cases. e.g when the user has filled for all available users -  a message should be displayed to let him/her know this in an elegant manner
 * Some non-core pages e.g the 404 not found page, the loading page as presented in the design (I created my own loading page)
+* Responsiveness

 # If I had a week to work on it...
 * I would finish up the leftover pages/features (404 page, signin/signup pages, edge case mechanisms etc.)
 * Do a lot of code cleanups/optimizations (**Some questions**: can any improvements be made to the way the components are structured? can any optimizations be made to prevent unnecessary rendering?
 Are the components/classes/ids named for optimal clarity?
 Are the components using semantic enough elements?) !
 * Write tests
+* Make the app responsive (able to adapt to different screen sizes)

 ## The app has been deployed on Vercel and is accessible [here](https://upgraded-octo-journey.vercel.app/) :)